SarahCreager/reading-note/code301/class05.md

 A static application does not change based on the user's action.
 In other words, it has no interactivity.
 Static applications do not use state.

 ### Once you have a static application, what do you need to add?
-The next step is to add the minimal amount of state that are required for your app to work.
+The next step is to add the minimal amount of state that is required for your app to work.

 ### What are the three questions you can ask to determine if something is state?
 *This information below was copied from [React Docs](https://reactjs.org/docs/thinking-in-react.html)*